lilfetz22/linkedIn-post-automation-multi-agent/README.md

 5. **First-time setup**

-	On first run, you'll be prompted to select your field of expertise:
+	On first run, you'll be prompted to enter your field of expertise.
+You can enter any field you specialize in:
 	- Data Science (Optimizations & Time-Series Analysis)
 	- Generative AI & AI Agents
+	- Software Engineering (Cloud Architecture)
+	- DevOps & Infrastructure
+	- Machine Learning Operations
+	- Or any custom field of your choice

 	Your selection is saved in `config.json`.